 “Not a bird.
 Your knee did.”
-He rubbed his neck and tilted his head in a way that made me think of how Mom had told me I’d fried my ant farm at age six, because I’d let them take a sun bath on my window sill on a dramatically hot August day.
+He rubbed his neck and tilted his head in a way that made me think of how guilty I’d felt when Mom had told me I’d fried my ant farm at age six, because I’d let them take a sun bath on my windowsill on a dramatically hot August day.

-“And unless I’m totally mistaken,” he continued and managed to even look sweet when he grimaced, “I’m your replacement player.”
+“And unless I’m totally mistaken,” he continued and managed to look sweet even when he grimaced, “I’m your replacement.”

 “You.
 Are.
 What?”
-I jumped up as gracefully as I could, which wasn’t graceful at all, and stemmed my fists to my waist.
+I jumped up in horror, which wasn’t graceful at all, and stemmed my fists to my waist.
 “Hunter!”
-I blurted across the field, then I turned back to Charlie Brown, blowing air out of my nose like a bull in an arena.
-I all but scraped a booted hoof on the dirt ground.
+I yelled across the field, then I turned back to Charlie Brown, blowing air out of my nose like a bull in an arena.
 “Listen, just because I’m temporarily out of order, it doesn’t mean you can come and take my place.
 Hunter!”

 The guy rose to his feet, placating me with his palms up, but I didn’t give him a chance to speak as I already raved on.
 “I’ll be back to my awesome normal in just a few weeks, and then I’ll be able to play soccer again, just like before.
 No need for anyone to jump in for me.
 HUNTER!
 Get your sorry ass over here, now!”